baguse/directus-extension-flow-manager/README.md

 You can install it via ``npm install directus-extension-flow-manager``

+Roadmap:
 - [x] Duplicate flow
 - [x] Export and import flow
 - [x] Add flow validation when Restore
 - [x] Feature for keeping original flow id when restore
 - [x] Add flow grouping
 - [x] Add feature to import directly to another directus instance
+- [x] Add feature for search flow on navigation
+- [x] Fix deep child flow logic when drag and drop
+- [x] Add table view option with search, filter, header reorder, data sorting, and header resize features
+- [x] Add feature to run Manual flow with the ability to pass the payload
+- [x] Add Total Runs, Last Run Time and Last Updated Time on flow row
+- [x] Add ability to bulk delete, duplicate, export, and restore flow
+- [x] Now we can customize the folder icon and color
+- [ ] Pagination on table view
+- [ ] Move the category to a collection for better UX and data structure
+- [ ] Run Another flow ability

 Screenshoots
 ![Latest Screenshot](https://raw.githubusercontent.com/baguse/directus-extension-flow-manager/253b1a1418f70b628fa4c742e9ba22ab864d5786/screenshoots/Screenshot_20240317_123438.png)